Budget Process & Documents

 Adjustments to the budget can be made in one of three manners: A City department (excluding the schools) may transfer appropriations between accounts with City Manager approval.
 The City Manager may request transfers of appropriations between departments with majority approval of the City Council.
 The City Council may amend the budget by appropriating additional revenue or raising taxes before the tax rate is set.
 This requires a two-thirds vote.

 Monthly Budget Reports

-The Finance Director provides a monthly financial report to the Finance Committee on the previous month's financial activity, including but not limited to, revenues, expenditures, cashflow, and the general financial outlook.
-The meeting minutes, Committee packet materials, and meeting videos are available through the meeting archive.
-The monthly reports beginning August 2016 are provided below.
+The Finance Director provides a monthly financial report to the Finance Committee on the previous month’s financial activity, including but not limited to, revenues, expenditures, cashflow, and the general financial outlook.
+The meeting minutes, Committee packet materials, and meeting videos are available through the meeting archive tool.

 - The Finance Department makes all Budget Documents available for the current Fiscal Year as well as an archive of budget information dating back to Fiscal Year 2010.